mszostok/version/docs/troubleshooting.md

 ## Build binary doesn't have default version data

-If your binary doesn't have default version data, for example:
+Your binary doesn't have default version data.
+For example:

 ```bash
   Version             (devel)